slothy-optimizer/slothy/tutorial/README.md

 One particularly useful heuristics supported by SLOTHY is the `splitting` heuristic.
 When a piece of code is too large to be optimized at once, it splits it into multiple overlapping pieces that are optimized separately.
 With this approach one loses the optimality guarantees as it may be that there is a solution that SLOTHY cannot find due to the splitting.
-However, by repeatedly running SLOTHY using the `splitting` heuristic, we managed to outperform the state-of-the-art and get very close to optimal results (in terms of IPS).
+However, by repeatedly running SLOTHY using the `splitting` heuristic, we managed to outperform the state-of-the-art and get very close to optimal results (in terms of IPC).

 To demonstrate the splitting heuristic we can use the following SLOTHY call:
 ```